simun-ivanac/gms/README.md

 > In case you're pulling new changes and need to run migrations or fixtures again, make sure to nuke everything before that:
 > ```
-> php bin/console doctrine:schema:drop --force
+> php bin/console doctrine:schema:drop --full-database --force
-> php bin/console doctrine:query:sql 'TRUNCATE TABLE doctrine_migration_versions;'
 > ```
-> I'm not concerning myself with versioning at the moment, as I'd have zillion files.
-Now you can run:
+> I'm not concerning myself with migration versioning at the moment, as I'd have zillion files.
+Now you can run *migrations:migrate* command.
-> ```
-> php bin/console doctrine:migrations:migrate
-> ```

 Run fixtures: